massoncheg/forgejo-docs/docs/user/agit-support.md

 origin_url: 'https://github.com/go-gitea/gitea/blob/e865de1e9d65dc09797d165a51c8e705d2a86030/docs/content/usage/agit-support.en-us.md'
 ---

 Forgejo ships with limited support for [AGit-Flow](https://git-repo.info/en/2020/03/agit-flow-and-git-repo/).
-It was originally introduced in Gitea `1.13`.

-Similarly to [Gerrit's workflow](https://www.gerritcodereview.com), this workflow provides a way of submitting changes to repositories hosted on Forgejo instances using the `git push` command alone, without having to create forks or feature branches and then using the web UI to create a Pull Request.
+Similarly to [Gerrit's workflow](https://www.gerritcodereview.com), this workflow provides a way of submitting changes to repositories hosted on Forgejo instances using the `git push` command alone, without having to create forks or feature branches and then using the web UI to create a pull request.

-Using Push Options (`-o`) and a [Refspec](https://git-scm.com/book/en/v2/Git-Internals-The-Refspec) (a location identifier known to Git), it is possible to supply the information required to open a Pull Request, such as the target branch or the Pull Request's title.
+Using Push Options (`-o`) and a [Refspec](https://git-scm.com/book/en/v2/Git-Internals-The-Refspec) (a location identifier known to Git), it is possible to supply the information required to open a pull request, such as the target branch or the pull request's title.

-## Creating Pull Requests
+## Creating pull requests

 For clarity, this document will start with some examples.

-A full list of the parameters, as well as information on avoiding duplicate Pull Requests when rebasing or amending commits, will follow.
+A full list of the parameters, as well as information on avoiding duplicate pull requests when rebasing or amending commits, will follow.

-### Usage Examples
+### Usage examples

 Suppose that you cloned a repository and created a new commit on top of the `main` branch.
-A Pull Request targeting the `main` branch using your **currently checked out branch** can be created like this:
+A pull request targeting the `main` branch using your **currently checked out branch** can be created like this:

 ```shell
 git push origin HEAD:refs/for/main -o topic="agit-typo-fixes"